 This course is designed for students to complete supervised study related to nurse practitioner care.
 The content varies according to individual needs and interests.

-PC701 Principles of Health Promotion (3-0)
+This course may be completed a maximum of three (3) times under different subtitles.

 The advanced practice nurse utilizes health promotion strategies to provide care for individuals and populations.
 Principles of advanced practice, client-centered care, behavior change, and evidence-based practice will be addressed.
 Using standards of practice, students will identify current gaps in population-based health promotion strategies in the context of health systems.
 Strategies that incorporate clear and respectful communication skills will be employed to promote cultural sensitivity, inclusivity, ethical care, and social justice in the healthcare environment.